The All Romance Ebooks Meltdown for The Readers

 For authors and publishers this has been, what can only be described as, a cluster fuck.
 A letter went out to all the independent authors saying they would only get paid 10 cents on the dollar for the Q4 royalties and only if they promised no legal action.
 As I’m sure you can imagine the lawyers have descended.
 In the last 12 days, all kinds of ugly has been dug up.
 There are reports that Lori James (who writes as Samantha Sommersby and as part of a pair under the name S.J Harper), may have used some really nasty tactics to push out her partner in 2014.
 There are questions as to the accuracy of accounts since then.
 There is speculation she might be behind some copywrite claim jumping on Amazon.
 And authors are being encouraged to make complaints to the Florida AG and even the DoJ.
 I’ll put the links to all this stuff at the bottom of the post because everyone needs one more thing to be angry about.

 While writers, some of whom are out thousands of dollars, and publishers out hundreds of thousands, have circled the wagons I know readers have been asking questions and feeling a bit screwed over as well.
-Readers were only given three days to download their libraries, someone of them containing thousands of books (bless you), while the site was crashing and publishers were yanking their books down.
+Readers were only given three days to download their libraries, some of them containing thousands of books (bless you), while the site was crashing and publishers were yanking their books down.
 As a reader as well I know nothing hurts like losing a book.
 If you bought one of mine (thank you so much) and weren’t able to save it Dreamspinner Press is replacing lost books and honouring presales of their works if you send them proof of purchase.
-You can contact them at email@example.com.
+You can contact them at firstname.lastname@example.org.
 Give them a bit of time to get back.
 They’re a little swamped.
 I’ve heard Less Than Three, Riptide, and a lot of the other smaller presses are doing something similar so it won’t hurt to ask.

 In the more long-term I’ve heard ‘Where shall we buy our books now I don’t want to but from Amazon?’